AstroLoc: Robust Space to Ground Image Localizer: Introduction

-We argue that it would be beneficial to exploit the available 300,000 hand-labeled open-source astronaut photos to train the image retrieval model.
-The difficulty with doing so is that these photos are only weakly annotated, \ie, the manual label only provides the GPS location of a random point close to the center of the image.
+We hypothesize that it would be beneficial to exploit the available 300,000 hand-labeled open-source astronaut photos to train the image retrieval model.
+The difficulty with doing so is that these photos are only weakly annotated, \ie, the manual label only provides the geographic location (latitude,longitude) of a random point close to the center of the image.
 Therefore, these weakly labeled photos cannot be directly used in a metric learning framework, where the model must be provided with pairs of queries (astronaut photos) and database (satellite) images from the same location.
-In order to meet this criteria, we need these photos to be labeled with their full footprint (\ie precise GPS location of its four corners), so that we can exactly determine images from the database to be used as positive samples (\ie, with a good overlap \wrt the training queries).
+In order to meet this criteria, we need these photos to be labeled with their full footprint (\ie precise GPS location of its four corners), so that we can exactly determine which images from the database can be used as positive samples (\ie, if they have a substantial overlap \wrt the training queries).
 The concept of weak and full labels is visualized in \cref{fig:weak_full_annotation}.